 Error #908 seen when trying to operate Mistral software means the user's computer system clock has been reset to an earlier date after the software was installed.

-Error #910 Illegal activity with program code (details reported but not declared).
+Error #910 Illegal activity with program code (details recorded on Mistral's server log but not made generally available).

-Error #913 seen when trying to operate Mistral software means the computer's Operating System (Windows version for example) has been upgraded after Mistral software was installed and where the upgraded Operating System may include features Mistral's software developers could not have anticipated and which has adversley effected program stability and/or operation.
+Error #913 seen when trying to operate Mistral software means the computer's Operating System (Windows version for example) has been upgraded after Mistral software was installed and where the upgraded Operating System may include features Mistral's software developers could not have anticipated and which has adversely effected program stability and/or operation.
 Consult Mistral Associates for details of a corresponding Mistral software upgrade.
+Mistral 'Corporate' and Subscriber Licensees will not be charged for this service.